-Capital Power has been a proud community partner of the ITU World Triathlon events in Edmonton in 2014 and 2015.
+Capital Power was a proud community partner of the ITU World Triathlon in Edmonton in 2014 and 2015.
 The race is a world class event and a great opportunity for Edmontonians to witness some of the greatest athletes on the planet.

-Capital Power’s advertising and promotional agreement with the Oilers have included a number of public service announcements at Oilers home games.
+Capital Power’s advertising and promotional agreement with the NHL's Edmonton Oilers Hockey Club included a number of public service announcements at Oilers home games.
 These PSAs featured Edmonton Oiler players alongside several Capital Power employees as they demonstrate the importance of wearing Personal Protective Equipment and encouraged people to “Be Smart.
 Work Safe.”

-Capital Power was pleased to be the presenting sponsor of the Transform Alberta Summit: a forum cultivating transformational ideas for Alberta’s future.
-Capital Power President and CEO Brian Vaasjo was Co-Chair of the Transform Alberta Summit together with Ruth Kelly, President and CEO Venture Publishing.
+Capital Power was pleased to be the presenting sponsor of the Transform Alberta Summit: a forum cultivating transformational ideas for Alberta’s future, with Capital Power President and CEO Brian Vaasjo as Co-Chair..

 The forum took place in Banff, Alberta in November 2012 and included a series of enriching discussions and perspectives from business, political, academic and community leaders on some of the major issues and opportunities facing the province of Alberta today and in the future.

 Since 2008, Edmonton's Next Gen has hosted 17 highly successful Pecha Kucha Nights.
-Capital Power is proud to have sponsored the twelve Pecha Kucha events from 2010 through 2013.
+Capital Power is proud to have sponsored twelve of the Pecha Kucha events from 2010 through 2013.